Exploring the Anomalous Top-Higgs FCNC Couplings at the electron proton colliders: The Anomalous Top-Higgs FCNC Couplings

 where $\rm \kappa_{tuh}$ and $\rm \kappa_{tch}$ are the real parameters and denote the flavor changing couplings of Higgs to up-type quarks.
-Now we have $\rm m_t$ minus $\rm m_h$ larger than $\rm m_c$, $\rm m_u$ and $\rm m_b$.
-In addition to the usual decay mode $\rm t\rightarrow w^\pm b$, the top quark can also decay into a charm or up quark associated with a Higgs boson.
-Similarly, the new tqh interactions can also affect the width of the Higgs boson, through its additional decay into an off-shell top that subsequently leads to a single w, namely $\rm h\rightarrow u(c) (t^*\rightarrow wb)$ where $\rm t^*$ denotes off-shell top quark.
-Therefore, the total decay width of the top quark($\Gamma_t$) and Higgs boson($\Gamma_h$) are
+Now we have $\rm m_t$ minus $\rm m_h$ larger than $\rm m_c$, $\rm m_u$ and $\rm m_b$, therefore, in addition to the usual decay mode $\rm t\rightarrow w^\pm b$, the top quark can also decay into a charm or up quark associated with a Higgs boson.
+Similarly, the new tqh interactions can also affect the width of the Higgs boson, through its additional decay into an off-shell top, that subsequently leads to a single w, namely, $\rm h\rightarrow u(c) (t^*\rightarrow wb)$ where $\rm t^*$ denotes off-shell top quark.
+The total decay width of the top quark ($\rm \Gamma_t$) is

-$\rm \Gamma_{t\to w^-b}^{SM}$ is the normal top decay width in the SM.
+Here $\rm \Gamma_{t\to w^-b}^{SM}$ is the normal top decay width in the SM.
 Its analytical formula up to next-to-leading order(NLO) can be found in Ref.\cite{twb_NLO}.
 The $\rm t\rightarrow u(c)h$ partial decay width is given as\cite{decay_tqH}